Alfxjx/blog-v3/packages/app/resource/_about/index.md

 > This is something about me.

-I'm Xu Jianxiang, a **frontend developer** work in Fintech/Indutry.
+I'm Xu Jianxiang, a **frontend developer** in Fintech/Indutry.

-Using _Vue.js, React, Next.js, Webpack_ and other popular web dev libs or frameworks.
+Things I worked on:

+1. admin dashboards base on vue.js / next.js / angular.
+2. micro frontend platform for different pages.
+3. a report table designer base on angular, graphql and spreadsheet.
+4. data visualization dashboard for Fintech & Mining

+Stacks:

+1. Frameworks: vue.js, next.js, Angular,
+2. Libs & Languages: React, Typescript, RxJS, Webpack, ng-zorro, GraphQL

 Things I like to do: